Student Registration Process

 You are not required to inform your advisor or program provider of a disability if you choose to take part in global study.
 However, many accommodations require early planning, so make your request as soon as possible—preferably as you begin to plan your study-abroad experience—so that we may better assist you.

-If you are participating in a RISD CE course/program or in RISD Pre-College, register with DSS by completing an application for services (PDF) and providing all required documentation.
+If you are participating in a RISD CE course/program, in RISD Pre-College or in Project Open Door, register with DSS by completing an application for services (PDF) and providing all required documentation.
 You will then meet us for an initial appointment for us to determine reasonable accommodations.

 Keep in mind that, although we accept academic accommodation requests on a rolling basis (there is no submission deadline), they may take up to 2–4 weeks to arrange.
 In order to promptly receive accommodations and services, make your request at time of registration.